keenlabs/Keen-Docs/source/data-analysis/metrics.rst

 The variables in the URL are defined as follows:

-* **api_version** - the version of the API you want to use.
+* **api_version** - the version of the API you want to use (e.g. 3.0)
-* **project_id** - the ID of the project that contains the data you are analyzing.
+* **project_id** - the ID of the project that contains the data you are analyzing
 * **metric_name** - the type of Metric you wish to use in this analysis.
 Example: count_unique

 Query string parameters specific to the analysis type will be also be present -- such as filters or a specific timeframe.
-See the documentation for the specific Metric for more information.
+See the documentation for each specific Metric for more information.

 .. _count-metric: